-A conversation between two women, American theologian and Japanese arts producer, combining personal reflection with insight into the gender roles and expectations that they have had to overcome.
+A conversation between an American theologian and a Japanese arts producer, combining personal reflection with insight into the gender roles and expectations.

 Trade Information: LPOD

 This book of conversations between Margaret R. Miles and Hiroko Sakomura compares the experiences of two women who grew up in different societies, with different educations, different professions, and different religious orientations.
 Reflecting on the different ways in which Japanese and American societies inhibited and enabled them, these two women share their struggles, difficulties, and achievements.
 All of this is set in the context of one of the most radical social movements in the history of the world, as women are gaining increments of equality with men in designing and administering the institutions of public life with opportunities, dangers, and rewards.
 This is a moment in which a critical mass of women "want it all now", in the best sense of the phrase, seeking to preserve and reinterpret traditional values while exercising their capabilities and skills both in the home and in public life.
 This book is the memoir of two women's painful and joyful experiences in "getting here from there".